Dynamics of self-dual kagome metamaterials and the emergence of fragile topology

-Another class of systems of interest in topological mechanics is Maxwell lattices.
-Maxwell lattices have an equal number of degrees of freedom and constraints in the bulk~\cite{doi:10.1080/14786446408643668,CALLADINE1978161} and are therefore on the verge of mechanical instability~\cite{PhysRevLett.103.205503,doi:10.1146/annurev-conmatphys-033117-054235,PhysRevE.83.011111,Lubensky_2015}.
-A typical example in 2D is the kagome lattice, whose unit cell consists of two triangles pinned at a vertex and relatively rotated by a given twist: equilateral triangles rotated by $180^{\circ}$ yield the classical regular kagome lattice, while other angles yield twisted kagome configurations \cite{doi:10.1073/pnas.1119941109}.
-Several studies have addressed the mechanical properties~\cite{FLECK2007562,Hyun2002,ARABNEJAD2013249,ZHANG20083751,10.1115/1.2913044,doi:10.1073/pnas.1119941109} and wave propagation characteristics~\cite{PhysRevB.98.094302,doi:10.1063/1.5045837,doi:10.1063/1.4921358,doi:10.1121/1.2179748} of these lattices under a variety of cell shapes and effective hinge conditions.
+Another class of systems of interest in topological mechanics is Maxwell lattices, which have an equal number of degrees of freedom and constraints in the bulk~\cite{doi:10.1080/14786446408643668,CALLADINE1978161} and are therefore on the verge of mechanical instability~\cite{PhysRevLett.103.205503,doi:10.1146/annurev-conmatphys-033117-054235,PhysRevE.83.011111,Lubensky_2015}.
+A typical example in 2D is the kagome lattice, whose unit cell consists of two triangles pinned at a vertex and relatively rotated~\cite{doi:10.1073/pnas.1119941109}.
+Several studies have addressed the mechanical properties~\cite{FLECK2007562,Hyun2002,ARABNEJAD2013249,ZHANG20083751,10.1115/1.2913044,doi:10.1073/pnas.1119941109,PhysRevLett.129.204302} and wave propagation characteristics~\cite{PhysRevB.98.094302,doi:10.1063/1.5045837,doi:10.1063/1.4921358,doi:10.1121/1.2179748} of these lattices under a variety of cell shapes and effective hinge conditions.
+Relevant work has studied the faith of mechanical and topological properties in the transition from ideal configurations featuring perfect hinges to structural lattices, as they would be obtained via machining, cutting or 3D printing.
+It has been shown that the topological polarization is preserved, albeit diluted, and the zero modes are shifted to finite frequencies~\cite{PhysRevApplied.16.064011,PhysRevLett.121.094301}.
 Fruchart et al. \cite{Fruchart2020} showed that twisted kagome lattices exhibit a special type of duality, whereby a hidden symmetry guarantees that any pair of configurations that are symmetrically located (in configuration space) with respect to a critical configuration referred to as \textit{self-dual}, display identical phonon spectra - a condition that is however relaxed working with non-ideal lattices of beams \cite{PhysRevB.102.140301}.
 The self-dual case presents peculiar dynamics, with a two-fold degenerate spectrum over the entire Brillouin Zone (BZ).
-Relevant work has been devoted to study the faith of mechanical and topological properties in the transition from ideal configurations featuring perfect hinges to structural lattices, as they would be obtained via machining, cutting or 3D printing.
-It has been shown that several properties, including the topological polarization, are preserved, albeit diluted in strength, and the zero modes are shifted to finite frequencies becoming floppy edge phonons~\cite{PhysRevApplied.16.064011,PhysRevLett.121.094301}.